SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Example of output

 \section{Example of \code{} output}

-The parameters defined inside the driver program in Appendix~\ref{app:code} and in the input file listed in Appendix~\ref{app:infile} should produce identical output.
-We enclose it here so that \code{} users can check that the program gives the same result on their own computers and FORTRAN compilers.
+The parameters defined inside the driver program in Appendix~\ref{app:code} and in the input file listed in Appendix~\ref{app:infile} should produce almost identical output, up to minor differences on distant decimal digits coming from finite accuracy of numerical computations.